tari-project/tari/RFC/src/RFC-0305_ValidatorNodeInstructions.md

 }
 ```

-On receipt of an instruction, the validator committee node performs the following checks:
+On receipt of an _authenticated_ instruction, the validator committee node performs the following checks:
-1. Check if the instruction already exists in the mempool, if so, discard the instruction.
-   * Instruction uniqueness can be determined by hashing the serialized message body.
-2. The instruction is well-formed and all required fields are present.
+1. The instruction is well-formed and all required fields are present.
-3. The `contract_id` is managed by the validator and the contract has been initialized.
+2. The `contract_id` is managed by the validator and the contract has been initialized.
-4. The `template_id` and `function_id` exist within the contract.
+3. The `template_id` and `function_id` exist within the contract.
-5. A validator MUST verify the [bearer_token] authorizes the execution of the instruction against the [contract] interface.
+4. A validator MUST verify the [bearer_token] authorizes the execution of the instruction against the [contract] interface.
+   * The instruction MUST be discarded if the [bearer_token] is revoked.
+   * The grantee in the [bearer_token] MUST match the public key in the [Instruction Authentication].
    * The [bearer_token] MUST be valid for the provided `contract_id`.
-   * The [bearer_token] MUST be valid for the caller's public key.
-   * The [bearer_token] MUST be valid for the invoked function scope and function arguments.
+   * The [bearer_token] MUST be valid for the invoked function scope/s and function arguments.
+5. Check if the instruction already exists in the mempool, if so, discard the instruction.
+    * Instruction uniqueness can be determined by hashing the authenticated message body.
-6. Store the instruction in the mempool, and propagate it to other validators in the committee.
+6. Store the instruction in the mempool, and propagate the authentication and instruction messages to other validators
+   in the committee.

 ### Submission of Instructions to a Validator Node Committee